Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Implementation

 \section{Implementation}

-For comparison between two methods both standard discrete velocity method and it's tensorized version have been implemented in Python language.
-We use Python 2.7 since ttpy library is based on this Python version.

-Program consists of three main Python modules: \begin{enumerate} \item \textit{read\_starcd.py} -- an auxiliary module for reading an unstructured mesh in StarCD format.
-It contains class \textit{Mesh}, constructor of this class takes path to the folder with mesh files and creates an object where all information needed in numerical method is stored (cell volumes, face normals, etc.) This object is then serialized using \textit{pickle} module.
-After that in run script mesh object is read from serialization file. \item \textit{solver.py} -- this module contains function implementing standard first order discrete velocity method and additional routines and structures. \item \textit{solver\_tt.py} -- contains implementation of tensorized version of the discrete velocity method. \end{enumerate} Besides, there are four scripts for two test problems: the first is 1D shock wave structure problem, and the second -- flow past planar circular cylinder (see section \ref{sec:test}).

-The shock wave test can be used for the first validation and experiments, since the spatial mesh is very small and so is the computational time.

-The second test demonstrates that the tensorized version of algorithm provides a significant memory reduction in real-life problems.
+For comparison between the two methods, both standard discrete velocity method and its tensorized version are implemented in the Python language.
+The program consists of three main Python modules: \begin{enumerate} \item \textit{read\_starcd.py} -- an auxiliary module for reading an unstructured mesh in the StarCD format.
+It contains class \textit{Mesh}.
+The constructor of this class takes path to the folder with mesh files and creates an object where all the information needed in the numerical method is stored (cell volumes, face normals, etc.) This object is then serialized using the \textit{pickle} module.
+Afterward, in the run script the mesh object is read from the serialization file. \item \textit{solver.py} -- this module declares a class for the solution and the class method \textit{make\_time\_steps} to perform a number of time steps using the described first order discrete velocity method operating with full tensors. \item \textit{solver\_tucker.py} -- contains the implementation of the tensorized version of the discrete velocity method. \end{enumerate} Besides, there are two scripts for two test problems: the first is the 1D shock wave structure problem, and the second is the flow around a planar circular cylinder (see section \ref{sec:test}).
+The shock wave test can be used for the first validation and experiments since the spatial mesh is very small, and so is the computational time.
+The second test demonstrates that the tensorized version of the algorithm provides a significant memory reduction in real-life problems.

-The spatial mesh for additional tests can be created using any appropriate software.
-StarCD is a widespread format so one can convert mesh from almost any format to StarCD format.
-We used Ansys ICEM to create mesh for our tests.
+The spatial mesh for any problem can be created using appropriate software.
+StarCD is a widespread format, so one can convert a mesh from other formats to the StarCD format.
+We used Ansys ICEM to create meshes for our tests.

-In order to solve a new problem one need to create an object of the ``Problem'' class (see listing \ref{list:problem}) and pass it to solver together with object of ``Mesh'' class.
+To solve a new problem, one needs to create an object of the \textit{Problem} class (see listing \ref{list:problem}) and pass it to the constructor of the object of the \textit{Solution} class (listing \ref{list:solution}) together with objects of the \textit{Mesh} class and the \textit{VelocityGrid} class, which contains tensors for the velocity grid in the Tucker format.